 State RTAP Programs

 State RTAP programs are funded by the Federal Transit Administration (FTA) as part of the Formula Grants for Rural Areas Section 5311 program.
 Each state and territory has an RTAP manager, and many state RTAP programs have an advisory committee that provides input.
 As with National RTAP, the state programs provide training and technical assistance with the goal of improving mobility for the millions of Americans living in communities with populations less than 50,000.
-See here for a list of state RTAP program websites.
+We provide a list of available State RTAP program websites.

 State RTAP funds are often used to provide transit driver training in customer service, defensive driving, and emergency preparedness, for example, as well as workshops and conferences for transportation managers in their state.
 The state RTAP programs can also fund scholarships for transit system personnel to attend national transit-related conferences.